scivision/cmake-cmd-exe/Readme.md

 We use CTest to orchestrate the tests, though the failures also occur without using CTest.
 These tests fail, but should pass if local cmd.exe were ignored as we request.

-We tested with Visual studio 2022, Intel oneAPI 2023.2, and MinGW GCC 13.2.0 and got the same results for each.
+We tested with Visual Studio 2022, Intel oneAPI 2023.2, and MinGW GCC 13.2.0 and got the same results for each.

 * FakeCmd
 * FakeCmdEcho